AlexanderAtalay/blender-tracts/README.md

 ## Installation

-To install Blender Tracts, simply drag the .zip file into your Blender window.
+To install Blender Tracts, simply download this repository as a .zip and drag it into your Blender window.
 It will be accessible from the 'Tools' section on the right hand side of the 3D-viewer pane.

 ## Contributors